shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

-- Add rhythmic note values to your reading at the keyboard.
+- for Incidentals:
+  - relate to the "light/heavy" tensions in tonescapes (incidentals connected to these notes that have changed in each mood)
+  - "Learn how to notate tensions outside of the shape."
-- Was marked as (T)heory
+  - Marked as (T)heory
-- Introduce rhythmic note symbols as subdivisions
-- Align different subdivisions with pulse dots, what looks best?
--  And possible to remove pulse dots (abstracts away from regular note spacing)
+  - Introduce incidentals as a way of notating tensions outside of the shape (or mood?).
+  - "light / heavy" or "up, down, return-to" names are a way of abstracting the function of accidentals from a particular diatonic context. in this way, they pair with independent solfege.
+- Read with changing songs (?)
 - update this wireframe

 **Wireframes**